The Cult of Staccato

 Frequently Asked Questions

-What are the main advantages of the Staccato P?
+What are the main advantages and disadvantages of the Staccato P?

-Downsides include its substantial weight (around 3 lbs loaded), the high optic mount, and the very high cost of the firearm itself and its proprietary magazines, which can cost $60-$70 each.
+Advantages include its superb single-action trigger, smooth action, and accuracy-enhancing bull barrel.
+Disadvantages are its heavy weight (approx. 3 lbs loaded), high optic mount, and the substantial cost of the firearm and its proprietary magazines ($60-$70 each).

 Related News